audy/lederhosen/readme.md

 ## Acknowledgements

-- Lexi, Vinnie and Kevin for beta-testing and putting up with bugs
+- [Sinbad Richardson](http://viennapitts.com/) for the Lederhosen Guy artwork
-- The QIIME project for inspiration
+- Lexi, and Kevin for beta-testing and putting up with bugs.
-- Sinbad Richardson for the Lederhosen Guy artwork
+- The QIIME project for inspiration.

 ## Please Cite